Wintermute0110/AEL-asset-library/README.md

 ### Linux wrapper ###

 These configurations use a wrapper script to close Kodi on launching and reopen it again when launched app finishes.
-This wrapper script works OK in general Linux distros like Kodibuntu, Ubuntu or Debian.
+The wrapper script works OK in general Linux distros like Kodibuntu, Ubuntu or Debian.
+Note that you sould activate the **non blocking** launcher option, otherwise Kodi will not shut down properly.

 ### Linux LibreELECT ###

 These configurations user a wrapper script that closes Kodi on launching and reopens it again when the launched app finishes.
-This wrapper scripts works OK in LibreELECT.
+This wrapper script works OK in LibreELECT.

 ### Windows ###